thomasloupe/Slackord/README.md

 1. Place any Slack JSON files you wish to parse inside of the `Files` directory.
 1. Run Slackord2.
 1. Slackord2 will ask you to pick from a numbered list of JSON files to parse.
 Enter the numerical value for the JSON file you wish to parse.
 Parsing will begin and the bot will connect to your Discord server.
-1. Visit the Discord channel or DM you wish to import Slack chat history to and type `!slackord` (case insensitive).
+1. Visit the Discord channel or DM you wish to import Slack chat history to and type `/slackord` (case insensitive).
 1. Messages will begin posting.
 1. Restart the Slackord2 app and repeat.
 (TODO: Don't require a restart to post a new file.)